AI-Maker-Space/Interactive-Dev-Environment-for-LLM-Development/README.md

 Are you ready?
 Let's get to building your [first retrieval-augmented question answering application](https://github.com/AI-Maker-Space/LangChain-Concepts-101---Build-Your-Own-RAQA-System)!

 # ⛓️ Get Your Chain Game On!
 It's time to put the Chain in Langchain.
-Let's [get started](https://colab.research.google.com/drive/1CAE_gdSQlcDsXGc6YbL1GAnnlZPZuE3b?usp=sharing).
+Let's [build your first LLM App](https://colab.research.google.com/drive/1CAE_gdSQlcDsXGc6YbL1GAnnlZPZuE3b?usp=sharing).

 ### That's it for now!
 And so it begins.... :)
 <p></p>